jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 --------------------------
 ## Initialization:

-The analysis was performed using python and **requires** the following packages:
+The analysis was performed using python and **required** the following packages:

 ```
 import pandas as pd